Table of Contents

 The quality of the lens greatly impacts the clarity and detail of the footage captured by security cameras.
 Inferior lenses can lead to images that are blurry, distorted, or lacking in contrast, making it difficult to discern important details.
 Investing in cameras with high-quality lenses is crucial for obtaining clear and detailed footage.

-High-quality lenses provide sharper images, better focus, and more accurate color representation, enhancing the surveillance system’s ability to capture useful evidence and monitor activities effectively.
+High-quality lenses provide sharper images, better focus, and more accurate color representation, enhancing the security system’s ability to capture useful evidence and monitor activities effectively.

 12. Inadequate storage and compression